ImTheTom/labyrinth-Searcher/README.md

 Upon that I built search algorithms to find the solution.

 They can then witness the path found by the search algorithm by pressing space.

+## How to use

+Start the launcher.py script.
+Read the help pdf for more help.

 ### Suggested Set up